agreenbloom/panda-the-bear-js/README.md

 7. Change the colour used by the `highlight` class.

+8. Change the font family of the h1 to 'monospace'.

-8. Find a way to select the round icons in the sidebar and then change their colour.
+9. Find a way to select the round icons in the sidebar and then change their colour.

-9. Scroll down to the contact form.
+10. Scroll down to the contact form.
 Change the placeholder attribute of the name field to "identify yourself".

+11. Change the placeholder attribute of the message field to "state your business".

-10. Give the name field [a "value" attribute](http://www.w3schools.com/tags/att_input_value.asp) of "your nemesis".
+12. Give the name field [a "value" attribute](http://www.w3schools.com/tags/att_input_value.asp) of "your nemesis".

-11. Change the value attribute of the email field to "koalathebear@gmail.com".
+13. Change the value attribute of the email field to "koalathebear@gmail.com".

-12. Change the value of the submit button on the contact form to "En garde!".
+14. Change the value of the submit button on the contact form to "En garde!".

   Bonus points: try experimenting with both the attr() function and the val() function to find different ways of doing this.

-13. We should stop Koala from sending an email to Panda that they might regret!
+15. We should stop Koala from sending an email to Panda that they might regret!
 Find a way to disable the submit button (hint: familiarize yourself with the [disabled attribute](http://www.w3schools.com/tags/att_input_disabled.asp)).

-14. We should help Panda protect their privacy by clearing their personal details from the sidebar.
+16. We should help Panda protect their privacy by clearing their personal details from the sidebar.
 You can use [empty()](https://api.jquery.com/empty/) to do this.

 ### Adding Elements to the DOM

-15. That drawing of Pikachu is really cute.
+17. That drawing of Pikachu is really cute.
 Let’s duplicate it using [clone()](https://api.jquery.com/clone/) and insert it at the bottom of the page using [insertAfter()](http://api.jquery.com/insertafter/) or [appendTo()](http://api.jquery.com/appendto/).

-16. Wow, that was so satisfying I think we should do it 10 more times.
+18. Wow, that was so satisfying I think we should do it 10 more times.
 Use a `for` loop to help you do this.

-17. Let’s add a message about when the page was last updated.
+19. Let’s add a message about when the page was last updated.
 We'll do this by appending a new `<li>` element to the `<ul>` in the sidebar (you might need to refresh the page to bring back the list items that we emptied out earlier).

   ![screenshot of final effect](panda-last-updated.png)